zilinc/spectec/spectec/doc/Latex.md

 * *Literal Latex* `%latex("text")` inserts the text as Latex source code unmodified.
   **Use with care!**
-  This is considered a last resort that shoul dbe avoided if possible, since it may not work with future rendering backends.
+  This is considered a last resort that should be avoided if possible, since it may not work with future rendering backends.

 **Example:**